 Students participating in any sport representing the University must meet eligibility requirements as specified by the National Association of Intercollegiate Athletics (NAIA) Regulations.
 Each semester, eligibility forms are submitted for each team.
-The form contains the name and college identification number of each player.
-A careful check is made to determine if each player is qualified to participate in a sport.
+The form

 Certification of Veterans and Dependents

 Students who request Veterans Educational Benefits must qualify according to the following: